nuno-c-afonso/Dependable-Password-Manager/README.md

 # Running the project

-* The following steps will make possible to run the project only on one local machine;
+* The following steps allow to run the project only on one local machine;
 * However, it can also be run with a remote server and remote clients.

 ## Generation of the keystores